 Teacher editions are provided in two volumes and include comprehensive overviews of all teaching resources and assessments and detailed guidance in implementing each instructional activity with students.
 Teacher resources include background in math content, explanations of why students need to understand this content, and “Unpacking the TEKS” features that clarify what students need to know in order to master the TEKS content and process standards as well as the ELPS and College and Career Readiness standards.
 Each topic includes a pacing and differentiation guide.
 Guides provide strategies for English language learners, pre-Advanced Placement students, and each RtI tier.
 Point-of use resources include teaching notes, questioning guides, checks for student understanding, and answer keys.
 Click here to register for a demo for any one of these resources.

-New Reviews: Pearson Education’s Texas High School Math Series
+New Reviews: Savvas Education’s Texas High School Math Series